THE NORMANDY LANDING BEACHES

 - We begin our tour by travelling though the countryside of the region of Cotentin.

 - Arriving in Caen, the capital of the department of Calvados and the region of Lower Normandy, we will visit the unique memorial museum.
 Here a spectacular exhibition allows us to relive the history of the Second World War, illustrating the risks, dangers and dramatic consequences of the war in the international context of the 20th century.
-Before viewing the films in the museum's cinema section we have the opportunity to sample a typical French lunch.
+B

 - At the end of our museum visit the tour will continue to the famous Normandy landing beaches, famous for the events that began at dawn on 6 June 1944: Sword, Gold, Juno and Arromanches, all on the northern coast, are locations whose names are synonymous with an event that changed the history of the 20th century.
 In Arromanches in particular, the floating jetties of the artificial harbour can still be seen.